danielbendix/asmlox/README.md

 The project currently has support for:
 - Global and local variables
 - branching, i.e. `if-else`, `while`, and `for`
-- Function calls.
+- Function calls
-- Most unary and binary operators
+- All unary and binary operators.
-- Garbage collection (except for code segments in REPL mode)
+- Garbage collection

 ## TODO

 The items that currently need to be implemented are:

-- Remaining binary and unary operators
-- Garbage collection of code segment in REPL mode
 - Implementation of upvalues
 - Implementation of classes
 - Native functions